cdig/take-and-make/README.md

 # Take & Make

-Somewhere in the dense thicket between module systems, dependency trees and injectors and resolvers, service discovery (whatever the heck that is), and grossly abusing events for load-time notification, you'll find this duo of tools.
+Somewhere in the dense thicket between module systems, dependency trees, injectors, resolvers, service discovery (whatever the heck that is), and grossly abusing events for load-time notification, you'll find this duo of tools.
 They're wonderful, with only the slightest whiff of glue.

 ## Make